 Write your CV & Cover Letter

-As a student you may have two CV’s: one CV targeted towards your sector and a second CV for part-time jobs.
-Remember your CV will grow with you, soensure to update your CV each year, finally ending with a targeted graduate or post-graduate level CV.
+As a student, you may have two CV’s: one CV targeted towards the sector you wish to work in after graduation and a second CV for part-time jobs.
+Remember your CV will grow with you, so update your CV each year, finally ending with a targeted graduate or post-graduate level CV.